Skip to content

 #Toggle Airplane Mode to Reset the Cellular Session

 Network glitches cause far more group message failures than people expect.
 Airplane Mode tears down the current cellular session and rebuilds it without erasing any settings, contacts, or messages.
-It’s the lowest-cost fix on this list, and it works often enough that we run it before anything else.
+It’s the lowest-cost fix on this list, and it works often enough to be worth running before anything else.

 Run the toggle in three steps.

 Swipe into Control Center and tap the airplane icon.
 Wait a full 10 seconds, then tap it again to turn Airplane Mode off.
-The phone reattaches to the tower with a fresh PDP context, and stuck “Sending…” messages either deliver or fail outright within 20 seconds.
-We watched a stuck Verizon group chat clear in 14 seconds during testing on April 18, 2026.
+The phone reattaches to the tower with a fresh PDP context, and stuck “Sending…” messages either deliver or fail outright within about 20 seconds.
+A stuck group chat often clears within seconds of the cellular session reattaching.

 If the toggle does nothing after two tries, the issue isn’t a cellular handshake.
 Move on to network reset.
 While you’re at it, if your iPhone won’t connect to Wi-Fi either, that points to a broader connectivity problem worth ruling out next.